 - Keep the counters clean; don’t allow seasonings or ingredients to build up while you cook.

 - Put away your ingredients as you use them.
 Even better, set up your ingredients in small dishes prior to starting cooking, a process known as mise en place (meez en plahs) or “putting in place.”
-Without cluttered counters, there is less around to booby trap you when you have a knife or hot pans in your hands.
+Without cluttered counters, there is less around to booby trap you when you have a kitchen knife or hot pans in your hands.

 6. Learn when to ‘wing it’ with measurements… and when to be exact